-- Write down the different methods of nutritional status assessment. - Plan and conduct diet survey in a community - organize nutrition education programs in the community - Plan and prepare low cost menu for the community. - Apply statistical methods and interpret results. - 1) Assessment of nutritional status in the community - 2) Planning and conducting diet survey in a community (different age groups and socioeconomic status may be included) - 3) Planning and organizing nutrition education programs in the community - 4) low cost menu planning - 5) Processing of data data entry using statistical package and formulation of tables - 6) Application of statistical methods- mean, frequency, SD, chi- square and t- test - 7) Interpretation of results and preparation of reports using different graphical and tabular presentation
+- CO 1.
+Write down the different methods of nutritional status assessment. - CO 2.
+Plan and conduct diet survey in a community - CO 3. organize nutrition education programs in the community - CO 4.
+Plan and prepare low cost menu for the community. - CO 5.
+Apply statistical methods and interpret results. - 1.
+Assessment of nutritional status in the community - 2.
+Planning and conducting diet survey in a community (different age groups and socioeconomic status) - 3.
+Planning and organizing nutrition education programs in the community - 4. low cost menu planning - 5.
+Processing of data data entry using statistical package and formulation oftables - 6.
+Application of statistical methods- frequency distribution table, mean, SD, t-test and chi- square - 7.
+Interpretation of results and preparation of reports using different graphical and tabular presentation